Accessibility Statement

 Standards Compliance

-- Each page on this site has been tested with Bobby and meets all the Bobby guidelines to achieve an AAA rating.
-This is a judgement call, as Bobby cannot automatically test all the accessibility features.
+1. Each page on this site has been tested with Wave and meets the guidelines to achieve an AAA rating.
+This is a judgement call, as Wave cannot automatically test all the accessibility features.
 I have reviewed all the guidelines and believe this site is in compliance.

-- Each page on this site has been tested for compliance with the XHTML 1.1 standard.
+4. Each page on this site has been tested for compliance with the HTML5 candidate recommendation.
 This is not a judgement call.
 There are programs that can tell 100 percent if a page is in compliance.
 You can validate each page of the site by using the Validate this page link in the navigation bar.

-- All pages on this site use structured semantic markup.
+5. All pages on this site use structured semantic markup.
 H2 tags are used for main titles, H3 tags for subtitles.
-For example, on this page, JAWS users can skip to the next section within the accessibility statement by pressing
+For example, on this page, JAWS users can skip to the next section within the accessibility statement by pressing ALT+INSERT+3.

 Navigation Aids